 THE BACKGROUND IN BRIEF

 In 1972, 18,600 acres of mostly farmland were expropriated northeast of Toronto for an international airport that was never built.
 Fierce opposition by the grassroots movement People or Planes succeeded in stopping the project in 1975, but the site remains in federal hands – just in case.
-Transport Canada has pursued a systematic policy of neglect and depopulation of the land for over four decades now.
+Transport Canada has pursued a systematic policy of neglect and depopulation of the land for almost five decades now.

 Land Over Landings, successor to People or Planes, was born in 2005 to oppose a new round of evictions and demolitions.
 We were – and remain – part protesters but mostly advocates.
 Our overriding aim is to ensure the preservation of this rich farmland for the benefit of future generations.